 Assistance from a skilled Norristown premises liability lawyer can be vital to protecting your rights and interests after an accident like this.
 By retaining a personal injury attorney who has a long track record of positive results in similar cases, you can more effectively pursue maximum compensation through a settlement proposal or lawsuit against a negligent landowner or manager.

-At Ostroff Injury Law, our winning team has over 100 years of combined experience handling injury cases like these across the state.
+At Ostroff Godshall Injury and Accident Lawyers, our winning team has over 100 years of combined experience handling injury cases like these across the state.
 In one recent case, Managing Partner Rich Godshall was able to recover $485,000 for a client who broke her leg when she fell on a sidewalk in Norristown.
 If you are facing a similar situation, do not hesitate to give us a call.
 Initial consultations are always free, and we will work with you to help you understand your legal options for financial recovery.

 When are Landowners Liable for Injuries?